A local, family owned yoga studio located in historic downtown Redmond, OR.

-Our teachers come from a variety of lineages and believe movement, mindfulness, and meditation will indeed change the world.
+Our teachers come from a variety of traditions and believe movement, mindfulness, and meditation will indeed change the world.

 Liz Skarvelis, Founder/Owner, E-RYT500, YACEP